-Around minute 32, Visconti starts talking about recording "Heroes" in Berlin with Bowie and Brian Eno.
+Around minute 32 of the episode, Visconti starts talking about recording "Heroes" in Berlin with Bowie and Brian Eno.
 He says:

 Well "Heroes" was written a couple of weeks before Fripp came down.
 We recorded the backing track, and it's one of the few times that David actually played piano live.
 Eno was in the control room with me.
 We really didn't know what we had.
 There were no lyrics yet.
 It was not called "Heroes."
 It wasn't called anything.